-The problem is the record is patchy, written by whites and with the most awkward bits left out.
-It doesn’t help that a sense of Bussamarai the man does not emerge from Collins’s book.
+However the record is patchy, written by whites and with the most awkward bits left out and unfortunately a sense of Bussamarai the man does not emerge from Collins’s book.
 What does emerge is that early Europeans were tolerated as adventurers but not as a permanent and disruptive presence.
 When explorers Mitchell and Leichhardt drifted into what Collins calls East Maranoa in the colony of NSW (the current Queensland local government region of Maranoa plus all of the Balonne shire north of St George), they were followed by a handful of whites determined to take advantage of the fertile lands suggested by Mitchell’s descriptions of “mount abundance” and a “champagne region”.

 Finally a new force gradually restored “order” by 1851.
 This was NSW’s northern division of the Native Police, which served the economic ends of the pastoralists.
 Pastoral superintendent Frederick Walker led a team of 20 Aborigines up from the Macintyre River district dispensing rough justice wherever they went.
 Walker was renowned for his good relations with Aborigines but he showed no mercy in East Maranoa.

 Scanty evidence exists of the genocide that followed.
-Pastoralist Gideon Lang testified to an 1854 parliamentary select committee on the select police that he wanted them to protect his Darling River runs.
-But Lang also knew of the “wholesale and indiscriminate killing” and “cold blooded cruelty on the part of the whites quite unparalleled in the history of these colonies”.
+Gideon Lang testified to an 1854 parliamentary select committee on the native police he wanted them to protect his Darling River runs.
+Lang also knew of the “wholesale and indiscriminate killing” and “cold blooded cruelty on the part of the whites quite unparalleled in the history of these colonies”.
 Walker’s men used “fair means or foul” to bring about a lopsided peace in East Maranoa.
 There were significant massacres at Yuleba Creek in March 1850 and Yamboucal station near Surat in May 1852.